trussworks/react-uswds/README.md

 - [ ] Add component scaffolding shortcut (for generating component, tests, stories files with template code)
 - [ ] Add testing coverage collection
 - [ ] Set up Storybook as public Github page
+- [ ] Add example application that uses the library to the repo